KI @ HWG LU

 - Check whether you want to use copyrighted material as input for the AI service.
 This applies, for example, to the input of illustrations, copies of texts and examination results.

 If this is the case, you must ensure its lawful use, e.g. by obtaining the author's consent, and document this in writing. §§Sections 44a, 44b UrhG may open up further possibilities for the use of copyright-protected content.
-Check the existence of the requirements individually in each case. - You may not use personal data of third parties in accordance with Art.
+Check whether the requirements are met on an individual basis. - You may not disclose personal data of third parties in accordance with Art.
 4 para.
 1 GDPR as input.

 This includes real name, contact details, email address, nationality, age, marital status, photo, audio or video recordings. - You may not use any particularly sensitive personal data of third parties in accordance with Art.
 9 para.
 1 GDPR as input.